City of Boston viewed from my office

 Savage's approach to research, via Mosteller （copy from Jon McAuliffe's webpage):

-Don't be hampered by the original problem statement.
-Try other problems in its neighborhood; maybe there is a better problem than yours.
+· Don't be hampered by the original problem statement.
+Try other problems in its neighborhood; maybe there is a better problem than the current one you are facing.

 BiotextMiner: A webserver to mine for protein-protein interactions

-Applicants are invited for a two-year postdoctoral position to work?on computational biology/bioinformatics and/or statistical genetics.
+A possible two-year postdoctoral position to work on computational biology/bioinformatics and/or statistical genetics.
 Interested candidates possessing a Ph.D., with a strong background in molecular biology/biochemistry and computer programming should forward their CV, selected reprints, a statement of research interests and goals (2-3 pages), and the contact information (phone, email, address) for three references to:

 Professor Jun Liu